 I was nervous as I’d never ridden a Segway before and had concerns about hurting myself.
 But Dylan was INCREDIBLY patient, kind and clear about how to use the Segway both in optimal conditions and when things go wrong.
 We practised possible falls and he instructed us on how to reduce injury should we crash.
 We were able to give it a few spins in the car park as well as on a more bumpy course on the lawn before setting off.

 From the get-go, riding a Segway on the farm is exhilarating.
 A very small portion of the tour is on cement, meaning you’re in the ‘bundu’ from the start.
-Driving up sandy roads and footpaths up the Spier hills is just marvellous.
-Whizzing past the velt and vineyards with the wind blowing over your shoulders; really is a wonderful experience.
+Driving up sandy roads and footpaths up the Spier hills is just marvelous.
+Whizzing past the veld and vineyards with the wind blowing over your shoulders; really is a wonderful experience.

 Our adventure continued to the hills of Spier where the farm’s free-range chickens reside.
-They literally live in a caravan on the hill (think round, gypsy caravans, not something you see parked in Mosselbay over December!).
+They literally live in a barrel shaped caravan on the hill.
 They were really friendly as they thought we were bringing them food! #CakeFriends.
 These chickens lay free-range eggs, which are sold at Spier as well us patrol the farm, providing fresh manure for the vineyards.

 How Does a Segway Work?

 The Segway works on a leaning method where to turn right, you lean the shaft right.
 To go left, you lean the shaft left.
 This takes a little getting used to as most of us are used to bicycles where you turn the handlebars.
 This is not the same on a Segway.
 The more you lean forward the faster you go until the limit is reached.

 How Fast Does It Go?